marouni/marouni.github.io/_posts/2014-04-27-hive-indexes.markdown

 9	8687
 10	4095
 ```
-Simple 'SELECT * FROM' queries do not need any MapReduce processing, so we get instantaneous response.
+Simple 'SELECT * FROM' queries do not need any MapReduce processing, so we get an instantaneous response.

 ## un-indexed table query

-For the first test, we'll run a simple query on the un-indexed table so that we can later compare to a query on an indexed table.
+For the first test, we'll run a simple query on the un-indexed table so that we can later compare it to a query on an indexed table.

 ```sql
 hive> SELECT * FROM tab1 WHERE id=45;